 The median number of cycles of chemotherapy administered was eight in patients who received OGX-011 plus docetaxel (range: 1-10) and six in patients with received docetaxel plus prednisone (range: 1-10).

-“I think we can say this agent is promising,” said lead investigator Kim Chi, MD, a medical oncologist at the Vancouver Prostate Cancer and an assistant professor of medical oncology at the BC Cancer Agency in
+“I think we can say this agent is promising,” said lead investigator Kim Chi, MD, a medical oncologist at the Vancouver Prostate Cancer and an assistant professor of medical oncology at the BC Cancer Agency in Vancouver.
+“The data on the duration of time to progression, the tolerability of the treatment, and the depth of PSA responses were all good.”

 The agent may offer new hope in this patient population because of its unique mechanism of action, he said.
 “This agent inhibits the expression of clusterin and by doing this it decreases the resistance of prostate cancer cells and thereby enhanced the efficacy of docetaxel in preclinical models,” Dr. Chi said.
 This is really the first study to look at this agent in this patient population so we don’t know yet if it works differently in early stage patients.”